Ayuka95/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6.create a script that creates a new local variable.
+7.create a script that creats a new global variable